Alan S. Tetelman 1958 Fellowships for International Research in the Sciences AND the Robert C. Bates Summer Research Fellowship

 The Alan S. Tetelman 1958 Fellowships for Study Abroad, from the endowments of Jonathan Edwards College, provide support for original undergraduate research projects abroad in the natural and applied sciences.
-Currently enrolled freshmen, sophomores and juniors are eligible to apply. *Preference is given to current sophomores and juniors.
+Currently enrolled sophomores and juniors are eligible to apply.
+Awards are for STEM-research to be conducted outside of the United States.
 It is expected that applicants will have some previous research experience at Yale or elsewhere.

-Further information about eligibility, proposal development, and application requirements are provided in the full application instructions.
-An informational session will be held Thursday, January 30, in WLH 120 at 5:00 PM.
+Further information about eligibility, proposal development, and application requirement are provided in the full application instructions.

 - Thursday, February 29, 2024 at 3:00pm ET